Discover the 7 components of an optimized bio with 7 high-converting author byline examples to show you exactly what to aim for.

 - A slot to win a prize in your competition

 See how Jacob McMillen does it below.
-This byline on a guest post:
+This byline example on a guest post:

 Takes you straight to this landing page: